Multi-Scale CUSUM Tests for Time Dependent Spherical Random Fields: Proof of Theorem

-The main idea in the proof is to split our test statistic into two different parts; in the first, the normalization is implemented by means of the (unknown) theoretical power spectrum, whereas in the second we collect a remainder term that compares the statistic under the theoretical normalization with the "studentized" version, where the normalization is implemented by means of the sample variance of the estimated spherical coefficients.
+The main idea in the proof is to split our test statistic into two different parts; in the first, the normalization is implemented by means of the (unknown) normalization constant $\sigma$, whereas in the second we collect a remainder term that compares the statistic under the theoretical normalization with the \emph{studentized} version, where the normalization is implemented by means of the sample variance $\widehat{\sigma}$.
 More precisely, we have the following identity:

 where

 and